chinpcbenjamin/ip/docs/README.md

 ![Screenshot of BenjaminBot](https://chinpcbenjamin.github.io/ip/Ui.png)

+## Try it out
+Ready to try out the BenjaminBot?
+Download the latest release at https://github.com/chinpcbenjamin/ip/releases

 ## User Guide
 >[!IMPORTANT]
 > For the commands below, any *italicised* words are meant to be replaced by you!